stakater/stakater-tekton-chart/README.md

 ### Overiding a Default Task
 - For overwriting a default tasks params:
-    - specify it in spec.tasks[].params in values.yaml
+    - specify it in .values.pipeline.tasks[].params in values.yaml
         # ![5](assets/5.png)
     - Default Task in default-config/task
         # ![6](assets/1.png)
     - Resulting manifest after helm template
         # ![4](assets/4.png)
 - For adding a default tasks params:
-    - specify it in spec.tasks[].params in values.yaml
+    - specify it in .values.pipelines.tasks[].params in values.yaml
         # ![8](assets/8.png)
     - Resulting manifest after helm template contains both default & defined params.
         # ![9](assets/9.png)

-- RunAfter by default is the previous task name, but for complex flows, it is advised to define it. specify it in spec.tasks[].runAfter in values.yaml
+- RunAfter by default is the previous task name, but for complex flows, it is advised to define it. specify it in .values.pipelines.tasks[].runAfter in values.yaml

-- For adding a default tasks workspace, specify it in spec.tasks[].workspace in values.yaml, Resulting manifest will contain workspaces from here and default tasks if defined
+- For adding a workspace to default, specify it in .values.pipelines.tasks[].workspace & in in values.yaml, Resulting manifest will contain workspaces from here and default tasks if defined

-- For overriding when clause, specify it in spec.tasks[].when in values.yaml
+- For overriding when clause, specify it in .values.pipelines.tasks[].when in values.yaml

 ### Adding a Custom Task
-- Specify the new custom task in .spec.tasks[] as follows:
+- Specify the new custom task in .values.pipelines.tasks[] as follows:
         # ![10](assets/10.png)
 - Resulting manifest:
         # ![11](assets/11.png)

 ### Add a trigger
 - Navigate to pipeline-charts/trigger.yaml
-- Specify triggerName & interceptors under .default_triggers.templates
+- Specify triggerName & interceptors under default_triggers.templates
     # ![12](assets/12.png)
-- Now you can use this task in eventlistener.triggers[] in values.yaml as following:
+- Now you can use this task in .values.eventlistener.triggers[] in values.yaml as following:
     # ![2](assets/13.png)
     Note:
     When create field is set to false, trigger isnt created.
     Trigger is created with name field prepended.

 - Resulting pipeline manifest
     # ![3](assets/14.png)